abarker/typped/doc/sphinx_docs/calculator_example.rst

 The code shows how a Typped parser is used at the higher level.

 The ``cmd`` module in the standard Python library can also be used to write the REP loop.
-The example file also has a version of the function that is implemented using that library.
+The example file also has an alternative version of the procedure which is implemented using that library.

 .. code-block:: python